 1. Increasing revenue: Driven by factors including maintaining and generating customers, increasing usage, creating new products, and optimizing prices.

-2. Reducing risks and costs: Characterized by reducing credit losses, reducing fraud, optimizing liquidity, managing operational risks, and executing risks.
+2. Reducing risks and costs: Characterised by reducing credit losses, reducing fraud, optimizing liquidity, managing operational risks, and executing risks.

 3. Reducing operational costs: Driven by factors including rethinking branch office networks, reducing transaction costs and service-provision costs, and streamlining regulatory reporting.

 In addition, an initiative-based system that transcends corporate units or divisions is important for major banks.
-Celent advocates modifying organizational mechanisms by drawing on the following three viewpoints:
+Celent advocates modifying organisational mechanisms by drawing on the following three viewpoints:

-• Analysis of a broad array of factors and mechanisms to make massive organizations function effectively.
+• Analysis of a broad array of factors and mechanisms to make massive organisations function effectively.

-• Design mechanisms to facilitate the digital transformation effectively for massive organizations and support the diversification of these mechanisms.
+• Design mechanisms to facilitate the digital transformation effectively for massive organisations and support the diversification of these mechanisms.

-• Establish order or discipline and causal relationships for massive and divergent group organizations to cooperate effectively.
+• Establish order or discipline and causal relationships for massive and divergent group organisations to cooperate effectively.